Your Knowledge and Experience Have Value - Earn Undergraduate or Graduate Credit and Reach Your Degree Sooner.

 GVSU recognizes that your learning extends beyond the classroom.
-Whether it's through work experience, military service, professional learning, technical training or knowledge you've learned through volunteer and service work, we value your diverse perspectives and want to help you earn credit for what you know.
-Explore all the options to earn credit below.
+Whether that's work experience, military service, professional learning, technical training or knowledge you've learned through volunteer and service work, we value your diverse perspectives and want to help you earn credit for what you know.
+Explore all your options to earn credit below.

-Transfer credit may be awarded for credits/hours earned at another college or university.
-If you attended other institutions in the past, you can submit all official transcripts to the Registrar's Office to be evaluated for potential transfer credit.
-Send transcripts to [email protected].
-Visit our course equivalency guide online to see how your courses might transfer to GVSU.
+Transfer credit may be awarded for credits/hours earned at another College or University.
+If you attended other institutions in the past, submit all your official transcripts to the Registrar's office at [email protected] to be evaluated for potential transfer credit.
+Review our course equivalency guide to see how your classes might transfer to Grand Valley.

 At the graduate level, professional learning credit can be earned through the following methods: